robur-coop/miragevpn-handbook/src/qubes_miragevpn.md

 ```

 Still from dom0, we now need to create a new VM from the downloaded image.
 An
-empty initramfs file must also be created:
+empty initramfs file must also be created (for QubesOS < 4.2):
 ```sh
 $ gzip -n9 < /dev/null > initramfs
 $ qvm-create \